nus-cs2103-AY2324S1/tp/docs/team/kanna-1.md

 * **New Feature**: Added the ability to undo a Command
     * What it does: allows the user to undo an edit, add, delete and clear command.
     * Justification: This feature allows users to be able to quickly recover from errors made without having to go through a series of other commands to achieve the same goal.
-    * Implemention: A new abstract class undo-able command was implemented to do this.
+    * Implementation: A new abstract class undo-able command was implemented to do this.
     * Note: The undo for log, alog and clog was implemented by another team member.